-IFRS 16 Leases: will affect primarily the accounting by lessees and will result in the recognition of almost all leases on balance sheet.
+• IFRS 16 Leases: will affect primarily the accounting by lessees and will result in the recognition of almost all leases on balance sheet.
 The standard removes the current distinction between operating and financing leases and requires recognition of an asset (the right to use the leased item) and a financial liability to pay rentals for virtually all lease contracts.
 An optional exemption exists for short-term and low-value leases.
 The accounting by lessors will not significantly change.
-Some differences may arise as a result of the new quidance on the definition of a lease.
+Some differences may arise as a result of the new guidance on the definition of a lease.

 The Group has not yet determined to what extent its commitments will result in the recognition of an asset and a liability for future payments and how this will affect the Group's profit and classification of cash flows.
 Some of the commitments may be covered by the exception for short-term and low-value leases and some commitments may relate to arrangements that will not qualify as leases under IFRS 16.
 At this stage, the Group does not intend to adopt the standard before its effective date.
+The Group intends to apply the simplified transition approach and will not restate comparative amounts for the year prior to first adoption.

-IFRIC 22 "Foreign Currency Transactions and Advance Consideration": issued in December 2016.
+- IFRIC 22 Foreign Currency Transactions and Advance Consideration: issued in December 2016.
 The interpretation addresses how to determine the date of the transaction for the purpose of determining the exchange rate to use on initial recognition of the related asset, expense or income related to an entity that has received or paid an advance consideration in a foreign currency.
 The date of the transaction is the date on which an entity initially recognises the non-monetary asset or non-monetary liability arising from the payment or receipt of advance consideration.
 It is effective for annual periods beginning on January 1, 2018.
-The Company is currently analysing the impact of its application on the Company's operating results or financial position.
+The Group estimates that these interpretations will not have a material impact on the Group's operating results or financial position. - Sale or contribution of assets between an investor and its associate or joint venture Amendments to IFRS 10 and IAS 28: The amendments clarify the accounting treatment for sales or contribution of assets between an investor and its associates or joint ventures. - Improvements to IFRSs 2014-2016 Cycle: amendments issued in December 2016 that are effective for periods beginning on or after January 1, 2018.
+The Group estimates that these amendments will not have an impact on the Group's operating results or financial position.